-According to the Loan Agreement of the Project, then Ministry of Water Supply and Drainage, presently the Ministry of City Planning and Water Supply is the Executing Agency and the National Water Supply and Drainage Board is the Implementing Agency of the Project.
-The objectives of the Project are to rehabilitate and enhance the water supply in the city of Colombo and Kotikawatta - Mulleriyawa area by constructing a new office building complex and a new reservoir at Maligakanda, constructing a reservoir at Elie House, improving water supply system at Kotikawatta and Mulleriyawa and providing water connections in selected tenant gardens in Colombo.
-As per the Loan Agreement, the estimated total cost of the Project amounted to Japan Yen 5,359 million equivalent to Rs.
-4,785 million and out of that,Japan Yen 3,975 million or 74.18 per cent equivalent Rs.
-3,549 million was agreed to be provided by the Japan International Cooperation Agency and the balance sum of Japan Yen 1,384 million or 25.82 per cent equivalent to Rs.
+According to the Loan Agreement of the Project, then Ministry of Water Supply and Drainage, presently the Ministry of City Planning, Water Supply and Higher Education is the Executing Agency and the National Water Supply and Drainage Board is the Implementing Agency of the Project.
+The objectives of the Project are to rehabilitate and enhance the water supply in the city of Colombo and Kotikawatta - Mulleriyawa area by constructing a new office building complex and a new reservoir at Maligakanda, constructing a reservoir at Elia House, improving water supply system at Kotikawatta and Mulleriyawa and providing water connections in selected tenement gardens in Colombo.
+As per the Loan Agreement, the estimated total cost of the Project was Japan Yen 5,359 million equivalent to Rs.
+4,785 million and out of that Japan Yen 3,975 million equivalent Rs.
+3,549 million was agreed to be provided by the Japan International Cooperation Agency and the balance sum of Japan Yen 1,384 million equivalent to Rs.
 1,236 million was agreed to be provided by the Government of Sri Lanka.
 The Project commenced its activities on 27 November 2007 and scheduled to be completed by January 2012.
 Subsequently, the period of the Project had been extended up to 20 June 2017.